Shaw Theatre: History of The Shaw Theatre

-For members of the public there is disabled access, cloakroom facilities and a bar serving drinks and refreshments.
-The venue is also used for exhibitions.

-The Shaw Theatre's policy in 2009 was to present, as a receiving house, high quality drama from funded regional theatre and independent theatre companies for short to medium length runs and short term hires.
-The theatre is also in demand from New York City-based Broadway and off-Broadway producers.
+As of 2023, the theatre operates as a hire-only venue, open to both artistic and conference hires.

 Fire

 On 9 March 2018, a fire broke out on stage at the Shaw Theatre.
 Six fire crews attended with 35 firefighters, and the blaze was brought under control after one hour and fifty minutes.
+The theatre was repaired, redecorated, and reopened in late 2018.